tuuliahy/Cybersecurity/README.md

 **25.11.2024**
-- I continued the extra CCNA course __2h__
+- I continued the extra CCNA course _2h_

   ***2 hours in total***

 **27.11.2024**
-- Watched the lecture recording and the video "Tutoria: Week 5 - Wider test" __1.5h__
+- Watched the lecture recording and the video "Tutoria: Week 5 - Wider test" _1.5h_
-- Started the phase 3 task by doing the Zap report __2.5h__
+- Started the phase 3 task by doing the Zap report _2.5h_
 - Because I used the teacher's code I needed to create new container and database because the one I made I have different named tables and so on to get the code works.

   ***4 hours in total***

 **28.11.2024**
 - Continued working with the phase 3 and started to write the report.
-I also made the functional test for the application to find some vulnerabilities that need to be fixed. __2h__
+I also made the functional test for the application to find some vulnerabilities that need to be fixed. _2h_

   ***2 hours in total***

 **2.12.2024**
-- Finished the phase 3 task and committed it to Github __1.5__
+- Finished the phase 3 task and committed it to Github _1.5_
-- Finished the PortSwigger lab so I got done all 12 labs (now I did 6 labs) __3.5__
+- Finished the PortSwigger lab so I got done all 12 labs (now I did 6 labs from different topics) _3.5_

   ***5 hours in total***